-The remarkably high number of St. Aidan's students who achieve A\/A, 9/8/7 at GCSE and A\ or A at A Level is testament to our success in enabling gifted and talented students to achieve their full potential.
+The remarkably high number of St. Aidan's students who achieve $A^/A$ , 9/8/7 at GCSE and $A^$ or A at A Level is testament to our success in enabling gifted and talented students to achieve their full potential.
 All staff ensure that able students are stretched and challenged across the curriculum.
-In addition, enrichment experiences and activities are offered through the extended curriculum are particularly suitable and challenging for gifted and talented students.gifted and talented students.
+In addition, enrichment experiences and activities are offered through the extended curriculum are particularly suitable and challenging for gifted and talented students.